nathanhoad/godot_dialogue_manager/docs/Using_Dialogue.md

 There is a third, optional argument for `get_next_dialogue_line` that allows you to pass temporary extra [game states](Settings.md).

-The returned line in dialogue is a `DialogueLine` and will have the following properties:
+The returned line in dialogue is a `Dictionary` and will have the following keys:

 - **character**: String - The name of the character if there was one
-- **dialogue**: String - The line of dialogue
+- **text**: String - The line of dialogue
 - **translation_key**: String - The [static translation key](Writing_Dialogue.md#translations) (or the dialogue if no key was specified)
 - **replacements**: Array of { expression, value_in_text } Dictionaries (expression is in AST format and can be manually resolved with `DialogueManager.replace_values()`)
 - **pauses**: Dictionary of { index => time }